 Slip and fall accidents happen often and can take place anywhere.
 According to the Occupational Safety and Health Administration (OSHA), slip, trip, and fall accidents account for 15 percent of all accidental deaths in the United States—placing them just behind car accidents.

-Falling often leads to serious injuries—especially for the elderly.
+Falling often leads to severe injuries—especially for the elderly.
 Broken bones, back injuries, and head trauma are just some of the common injuries slip and fall victims are left to deal with.
-When those injuries are fatal, the surviving family members may be able to file a wrongful death claim to seek justice on their loved one’s behalf.
+However, when those injuries are fatal, the surviving family members may be able to file a wrongful death claim to seek justice on their loved one’s behalf.

 Property owners are responsible for ensuring any obvious and foreseeable hazards are taken care of so no one gets hurt.
 Slip and fall accidents that result from negligence include uneven or wet surfaces with no warning signs, loose floorboards or carpets, unsalted ice in the wintertime, poor lighting, missing handrails, and broken steps.

 Dog Bite Injuries